pydata/xarray/doc/data-structures.rst

     ds['temperature']

-The valid keys include each listed coordinate and variable.
+The valid keys include each listed coordinate and data variable.

-Variables and coordinates are also contained separately in the :py:attr:`~xray.Dataset.vars` and :py:attr:`~xray.Dataset.coords` dictionary-like attributes:
+Data and coordinate variables are also contained separately in the :py:attr:`~xray.Dataset.data_vars` and :py:attr:`~xray.Dataset.coords` dictionary-like attributes:

 .. ipython:: python

-    ds.vars
+    ds.data_vars
     ds.coords

 Finally, like data arrays, datasets also store arbitrary metadata in the form